Blanka Kajdon: National team

 In June 2018, she won a gold medal with the Hungarian women's youth handball team at the Open U16 European Championship in Sweden.
 In the final, the Hungarian team won overtime against the French 31–30.
 In August 2019, she became Youth European Championship with the women's youth handball team after the Hungary women's national youth handball team defeated the Sweden women's national youth handball team 28–24 in the final and Blanka was chosen as the most valuable player in the tournament.
 In July 2021, he won a gold medal at the Junior European Championship held in Slovenia after the Hungary women's national junior handball team defeated the Russia women's national junior handball team 31–22 in the final and Blanka was chosen as the most valuable player in the tournament.
 In July 2022, she won a silver medal with the national team at the Junior World Championship held in Slovenia, after the Hungary women's national junior handball team lost to the Norway women's national junior handball team 31–29 in the final and Blanka was also voted the best center back of the tournament.

-She was included in the large squad of the 2023 World Women's Handball Championship, but in the end he will not become a member of the narrow squad.
-She was included in the large squad of the 2024 European Women's Handball Championship, but in the end he will not become a member of the narrow squad.
+She was included in the preliminary squad of the 2023 World Women's Handball Championship, but in the end he will not become a member of the final squad.
+She was included in the preliminary squad of the 2024 European Women's Handball Championship, but in the end he will not become a member of the final squad.
 She made her debut for the Hungarian women's adult national team in Tatabánya in April 2025 in a warm-up match against the Brazilian national team.
-He was included in the large squad of the 2025 World Women's Handball Championship, but in the end he will not become a member of the narrow squad.
+She was included in the preliminary squad of the 2025 World Women's Handball Championship, but in the end he will not become a member of the final squad.